Restioson/xtra/BREAKING-CHANGES.md

 - Remove `Context::notify_after` without a direct replacement.
 To delay the sending of a message, users are encouraged to use the `sleep` function of their executor of choice and combine it with `Address::send` into a new future.
 To cancel the sleeping early in case the actor stops, use `xtra::scoped`.
+- Remove `Context::notify_interval` without a direct replacement.
+Users are encouraged to write their own loop within which they call `Address:send`.

 ## 0.5.0